0xor0ne/awesome-list/topics/cybersec.md

 - ["Advanced CyberChef Techniques For Malware Analysis - Detailed Walkthrough and Examples"][736]
 - ["ASLRn’t: How memory alignment broke library ASLR"][731]
 - ["BGGP4: A 420 Byte Self-Replicating UEFI App For x64"][728]
+- ["Blackbox-Fuzzing of IoT Devices Using the Router TL-WR902AC as Example"][803]
 - ["Breaking the Flash Encryption Feature of Espressif’s Parts"][589]
 - ["Buying Spying Insights into Commercial Surveillance Vendors"][733]
 - ["Bypassing EDRs With EDR-Preloading"][716]